ibm-cloud-architecture/refarch-kc-container-ms/docs/index.md

 ## Component view

 As the service needs to offer some basic APIs while consuming and producing events, the code has at least three main components: a kafka consumer, a kafka producer, and a HTTP server exposing the REST APIs.
-The following diagram illustrates the componentes involved in this container manager microservice:
+The following diagram illustrates the components involved in this container manager microservice:

 ![](comp-view.png)